fleetdm/fleet/docs/Deploying/Configuration.md

     region: us-east-1
 ```

-#### MDM (mobile device management) - IN PROGRESS
+#### Mobile device management (MDM)

-> This feature is currently in development and is not ready for use.
+> MDM features are not ready for production and are currently in development.
+These features are disabled by default.

 ##### apple_apns_cert